ExtendRealityLtd/Academy/Documentation/HowToGuides/Actions/AddingAUnityAxisAction/README.md

 ### Step 3

-The `Unity Axis 1D Action` and `Unity Axis 2D Action` components have 3 events that can be hooked into:
+The `Unity Axis 1D Action` and `Unity Axis 2D Action` components have 4 events that can be hooked into:

+* Activation State Changed: Emitted when the activation state of the action changes from the previous state.
 * Activated: Emitted when the axis value is no longer at the set default value.
 * Value Changed: Emitted when the axis value changes.
 * Deactivated: Emitted when the axis value returns to the set default value.